vinsontan/HotDay2021/content/lab07/index.md

 In the Dynatrace console, go in Settings -> Processes and containers -> Process group detection.

-Expand the Cloud application and workload detection section.
+Expand the <b>Cloud application and workload detection</b> section.

-As per our documentation, you will need to use the disable Cloud application and workload detection while enabling the rule based tag feature with DT-ContainerBoundariesAffected to select the process groups.
+As per our documentation, you will need to use the disable <b>Cloud application and workload detection</b> while <b>enabling the rule based tag feature</b> with DT-ContainerBoundariesAffected to select the process groups.

 Expand the Process detection rules section.